phac-nml/irida-next/docs-site/docs/user/organization/members/group-and-project-members.md

 3. Click the **Add Member** button
 4. Select the user you want to add to the project
 5. Select an access level (role)
+6. Select an optional **Access expiration**
-6. Click the **Add member to project** button
+7. Click the **Add member to project** button

 ## Which roles you can assign

 The maximum role you can assign depends on whether you have the **Owner** or **Maintainer** role for the group ancestory.
 For example, the maximum role you can set is:

-- Owner (40), if you have the Owner role for the project.
+- Owner, if you have the Owner role for the project.
-- Maintainer (30), if you have the Maintainer role on the project.
+- Maintainer, if you have the Maintainer role on the project.

 ## Remove a member from a project